statamic/v2-docs/content/collections/docs/antlers.md

 Benedict
 ```

 If you’ve been following along you may have noticed Benedict’s classic blunder.
-He forget to set a name for his recipient.
+He forgot to set a name for his recipient.
 Later we’ll suggest some ways to make his template a little smarter and establish some fallbacks, but for now?
 Mission accomplished with only one minor issue, an extraneous space.

 ### Multidimensional Arrays {#multidimensional-arrays}